2026 CCS Call for Topics Information Guide

 - We build the knowledge and expertise of the heart team.

-- We influence policy and advocate for the heart health of all Canadians.
+- We influence policy and advocate for the heart health of Canadians.

-The process for each category is described below, please ensure you read each of these sections in detail:
+The process for each category is described below.
+Please ensure you read each of the sections in detail.

-Please develop a complete, well-prepared submission including all of the following:
+Develop a complete, well-prepared submission including the following:

 - Active, paid CCS membership and number (required to submit)

-- Identification whether the topic is a guideline or CPU (see table at end for comparison).
-Please review the major recurring topics list below.
-Topics that clearly duplicate or conflict with a scheduled major recurring topic in the same year are unlikely to receive high priority.
+- Identify whether the topic is a Guideline or CPU (see table at end for comparison).
+Please review the Major Recurring Topic list below.
+Topics that clearly duplicate or conflict with a scheduled Major Recurring Topic in the same year are unlikely to receive high priority.

 - Given the potential nuances and variations in overlap, it may be beneficial for you to contact the Guidelines Committee at guidelines@ccs.ca to inquire about the degree of any conflict or overlap.
 Alternatively, the committee may reach out to you directly regarding this issue.

-- If the topic is a CPU, please state the format for the document (e.g. pathway, position, clinical advice or update, algorithm, checklist, etc.).
+- If the topic is a CPU, state the document format (e.g. pathway, position, clinical advice or update, algorithm, checklist, etc.).

 Title, Scope and Rationale for the proposed Guideline/CPU (up to 1,000 words); items to address include:

-- Please indicate why there is potential for this guideline/CPU to address gaps in care and outcomes for PWLE.
+- Indicate why there is potential for this Guideline/CPU to address gaps in care and outcomes for PWLE.

 - Suggestions for knowledge translation approaches (evidence-based welcome) that address clinician and PWLE need.

 - If you wish, you may include the names of potential co-chair(s) and/or possible Primary Panel Members.
 However, please note the process whereby these positions are populated has changed.
-The call for topics submitter may identify a second Co-chair for Guidelines Committee consideration.
+The CfT submitter may identify a second Co-chair for Guidelines Committee consideration.

 Nomination Information